yolanda93/hbase_application/README.md

 ### Usage:

-Arguments:

 Script parameters:

-	o Mode, integer whose value can be: o 1: run first query
+ • mode: integer whose value can be:
+	 • 1: run first query
-		o 2: run second query
+	 • 2: run second query
-		o 3: run third query
+	 • 3: run third query
-		o 4: load data files
+	 • 4: load data files
-	o startTS: timestamp in milliseconds to be used as start timestamp. o endTS: timestamp in milliseconds to be used as end timestamp. o N: size of the ranking for the top-N. o Languages: one language or a cvs list of languages. o dataFolder: path to the folder containing the files with the trending topics (the path is related to the filesystem of the node that will be used to run the HBase app).
-File names are lang.out, for example en.out, it.out, es.out... o outputFolder: path to the folder where to store the files with the query results.
+ • startTS: timestamp in milliseconds to be used as start timestamp.
+ • endTS: timestamp in milliseconds to be used as end timestamp.
+ • N: size of the ranking for the top-N.
+ • Languages: one language or a cvs list of languages.
+ • dataFolder: path to the folder containing the files with the trending topics (the path is related to the filesystem of the node that will be used to run the HBase app).
+File names are lang.out, for example en.out, it.out, es.out...
+ • outputFolder: path to the folder where to store the files with the query results.

 Usage example:

    o Load: ./hbaseApp.sh mode dataFolder
-      Ex:./hbaseApp.sh 4 /local/data
+      Ex:./hbaseApp.sh 4  /home/masteruser1/logs
    o Query1: ./hbaseApp.sh mode startTS endTS N language outputFolder
-      Ex:./hbaseApp.sh 1 1450714465000 1450724465000 7 en /local/output/
+      Ex:./hbaseApp.sh 1  1452880040000 1452880110000 9 es /home/masteruser1
    o Query2: ./hbaseApp.sh mode startTS endTS N language outputFolder
-      Ex:./hbaseApp.sh 2 1450714465000 1450724465000 5 en,it,es /local/output/
+      Ex:./hbaseApp.sh 2  1452880040000 1452880110000 6 es,en,it /home/yolanda
    o Query3: ./hbaseApp.sh mode startTS endTS N outputFolder
-      Ex:./hbaseApp.sh 3 1450714465000 1450724465000 10 /local/output/
+      Ex:./hbaseApp.sh 3  1452880040000 1452880110000 5 /home/yolanda

 ```